The moment is here: a generalized class of estimators for fuzzy regression discontinuity designs: Introduction

+In simulations, the new estimators are shown to substantially improve on the standard FRD estimator in terms of median bias, median absolute deviation and root mean squared error, particularly with small sample sizes or a small jump in the treatment assignment probability (interpretable as a weaker instrument).
+The new estimators strictly dominate on root mean squared error, and have lower median bias and median absolute deviation for most parameter configurations.
+Confidence intervals exploiting the IV structure of the class typically have good small-sample coverage in simulations.
+While coverage is generally good in simulations, these confidence intervals are only pointwise asymptotically valid with undersmoothing; they do not have the MSE-optimal bandwidth pointwise asymptotic validity of bias-corrected confidence intervals \citep{calonico2014robust}, or the uniform asymptotic validity of bias-aware Anderson-Rubin confidence intervals \citep{noack2024bias}.

+This improved finite-sample stability of the new class is demonstrated in an empirical application, looking at class size effects using the \citet{angrist1999using} dataset; point estimates and confidence intervals based on existing estimators show larger variation across different bandwidths, with some wide confidence intervals symptomatic of small sample sizes or potentially indicating weak identification.
+The point estimates and confidence intervals from the new class are stable across bandwidths, with both the smallest variation in point estimates and also the tightest confidence intervals in general.
+This stability across bandwidths and sample sizes is in line with the extensive simulation results of this paper.
+Results are also qualitatively the same for both verbal and mathematics test scores.

-In Section \ref{sec model}, I introduce the baseline model and assumptions, and show that the standard FRD estimator does not have finite moments of any order in finite samples.
-In Section 3, I present a generalised class of FRD estimators, and show that a continuum of estimators within the class have finite moments of all orders in finite samples.
-I also generalise well-known equivalence results between FRD and IV estimators to arbitrary kernel functions and orders of local polynomial regression.
-Section \ref{sec lambda} provides asymptotics, and gives details on selecting the tuning parameter.
-Section \ref{sec monte_carlo} gives an extensive Monte Carlo study, and shows that the new class of estimators, as well as confidence intervals constructed using them, have excellent finite-sample properties.
-In Section \ref{sec empirical}, I revisit the \citet{angrist1999using} dataset looking at class size effects on educational performance.
-Proofs of the main theorems, supporting lemmas, and additional Monte Carlo results are presented in the Appendix.
+In Section \ref{sec model}, I introduce the model and assumptions, and show that the standard FRD estimator does not have finite integer moments in finite samples.
+In Section 3, I introduce a generalized class of FRD estimators which preserves all finite moments from the data in finite samples.
+Section \ref{sec lambda} provides details on selecting the tuning parameter, and shows the asymptotic equivalence of the standard and new estimators under minimal conditions.
+Section \ref{sec monte_carlo} gives a Monte Carlo study, and Section \ref{sec empirical} gives an empirical application with the \citet{angrist1999using} dataset looking at class size effects on educational performance.
+Proofs of theorems and supporting lemmas are presented in the Appendix.
+Further extensive simulation results are presented in the Online Appendix.